 It has had several ‘homes’ around the School over the years.
 From September 2017 the House has gone through another transformation: We have moved location and provide for up to 57 boys in Years 9-13.
 Boys have the use of a large common room with a TV and the infamous ‘Pit’.
 There is also be a games room with a pool table, table football and air hockey along with a quiet room where students can read or play chess.

 The accommodation is a mix of old and new.
 There are 10-12 boys in each year group and Years 9-11 share 2-4 to a room while Year 12-13 have their own rooms.
 Years 11-13 study in their rooms during prep and study periods and all their rooms have internet access.
 Years 9-10 do prep in a separate study room and in House they are able to access the internet via the common room wi-fi.

 We have a very strong House team.
-The new Housemaster for 2017-18 is Mr Alick Macleod (pictured left), who returns to Worth after a year working in China.
-Mr Macleod also teaches Geography and coaches sport.
-The Gervase team also includes Deputy Housemaster, Mr Jon Bindloss, and our Boarding Tutor, Mr Robin Moss.
+The Housemaster is Mr Alick Macleod (pictured left) who teaches Geography and Games.
+The Gervase team also includes Deputy Housemaster, Mr Robin Moss, and our Boarding Tutor, Mr Alex Leadbeater.
 We are very fortunate to have Mrs Janine Forbes-Kiely who brings a wealth of experience to her role as Matron.